CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_batch_api_executor.html.markdown

   + `label`:(string) A user friendly label that task designers have given to the batch API request.
   + `name`:(string) A reference name for this API request within the batch API request.This name shall be used to map the API output parameters to subsequentAPI input parameters within a batch API task.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
-  + `outcomes`: All the possible outcomes of this API are captured here.
+  + `outcomes`:(JSON as string) All the possible outcomes of this API are captured here.
 Outcomes propertyis a collection property of type workflow.Outcome objects.The outcomes can be mapped to the message to be shown.
 The outcomes areevaluated in the order they are given.
 At the end of the outcomes list,an catchall success/fail outcome can be added with condition as 'true'.This is an optionalproperty and if not specified the task will be marked as success.
-  + `response_spec`: The optional grammar specification for parsing the response to extract therequired values.The specification should have extraction specification specified forall the API output parameters.
+  + `response_spec`:(JSON as string) The optional grammar specification for parsing the response to extract therequired values.The specification should have extraction specification specified forall the API output parameters.
   + `skip_on_condition`:(string) The skip expression, if provided, allows the batch API executor to skip theapi execution when the given expression evaluates to true.The expression is given as such a golang template that has to beevaluated to a final content true/false.
 The expression is an optional and incase not provided, the API will always be executed.
   + `start_delay`:(int) The delay in seconds after which the API needs to be executed.By default, the given API is executed immediately.
 Specifying a start delay adds to the delay to execution.Start Delay is not supported for the first API in the Batch and cumulative delay of all the APIs in the Batch should not exceed the task time out.
   + `timeout`:(int) The duration in seconds by which the API response is expected from the API target.If the end point does not respond for the API request within this timeoutduration, the task will be marked as failed.
 * `constraints`:(HashMap) - Enter the constraints on when this task should match against the task definition.
 This complex property has following sub-properties:
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `target_data_type`: List of property constraints that helps to narrow down task implementations based on target device input.
+  + `target_data_type`:(JSON as string) List of property constraints that helps to narrow down task implementations based on target device input.
 * `create_time`:(string)(Computed) The time when this managed object was created.
 * `description`:(string) A detailed description about the batch APIs.
 * `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.